 “When I’m working in the kitchen, my favorite cutting board is the Gourmet Series made by Epicurean,” describes Paul Fieg, the founder of Artingstall’s London Dry Gin and a bonafide cocktail nerd.
 “It’s a real workhorse that I’ve chopped decades' worth of food on and which will probably last forever.”
 It’s a reliable cutting board, and an equally excellent trivet: the cutting board can withstand temperatures of up to 350 degrees.

-Made with natural wood fibers harvested from managed forests, this cutting board is low-effort: no need to oil it or take special care.
+Made with a non-porous wood fiber composite, this cutting board is low-effort: no need to oil it or take special care.
 Simply place it in your dishwasher or rinse it with soap and water to clean.
 In between uses, a hole in the corner of the board lets you hang the board to dry.

 For Fieg’s home bar, he prefers something more versatile.
 “I like something both smaller and more fun.
 So, for me, the perfect bar cutting board for home is the non-slip bar board from Final Touch.
 It takes up no room on my workspace and has a rubber backing that grips the bar when I’m trying to cut through a particularly tough lime.
 The plastic cutting surface can stand up to the sharpest knife and is very easy to clean.”
 The non-slip board is crafted from stain-proof BPA-free plastic and comes with a matching precision bar knife.